EngineHub/CraftBookDocs/README.md

 Contributions are welcome.
 Please read the licensing information below.

-To modify mechanic pages, please modify the template files instead.
-These are located [here](https://github.com/EngineHub/CraftBook/tree/master/src/main/resources/docs).
-PRs that modify the mechanic pages will not be accepted, as they are automatically generated from the templates.

 ## License

 The documentation located under the "source" directory is licensed with the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 Graphic assets and other materials, especially in regards to logos and other trademarks, are the property of their respective copyright owners and distribution may be restricted.